raspberrypilearning/paint-box/en/step_2.md

 --- /task ---

 --- task ---
 Test your code again.
-This time, move the pencil around the stage and hold down the mouse button.
+This time, move the pencil around the Stage and hold down the mouse button.
 Can you draw with your pencil?

 ![screenshot](images/paint-draw.png)
 --- /task ---

 --- collapse ---
 ---
-title: If you're having problems...
+title: Does your pencil not draw from its tip?
 ---
-If your pencil seems to be drawing the line from the middle of the pencil rather than the tip, you will need to change your costume center.
+If the line your pencil draw looks like it is coming from the pencil's middle, you need to change your pencil sprite's costume centre.

 ![Costume center](images/costume-center.png)

-The crosshair for the pencil must be placed **just below** the tip of the pencil, not on the tip of the pencil.
+The crosshair for the pencil costume needs to be **just below** the tip of the pencil, not directly on the tip of the pencil.

-A changes in a sprite's 'costume center' isn't registered until another tab is clicked, so click on another costume, or on the 'Scripts' tab to finalise your changes to the costume center.
+After moving the crosshair to change the costume's centre, click on another costume or on the Scripts tab.
+Doing this tells Scratch that your changes to the costume centre are complete.

+Now move the pencil around in the Stage and draw with it.
+It should now draw a line from its tip.

 --- /collapse ---